KansasCityWomeninTechnology/cocktails-worksheets/docs/html/4-accessibility/README.md

 # Add alt attribue

-You can have more than 1 attribute on a HTML element.
+You can have more than one attribute on a HTML element.
 Image tags have another attribute for alternate content, `alt`.

 1. Inside the `img` tag after the `src` attribute, type `alt="Image of cocktail"`.
 You can replace "Image of cocktail" to text better describing your image.
 Your image tag will look like this